erincandescent/activitypump/userstories/reading-a-users-recent-posts.md

 }
 ```

-Iris's client displays Sam's recent posts in a new tab in her mobile
+Iris's mobile client displays Sam's recent posts in a new tab.
+That
-client.
-That chicken joke sure was a good one!
+chicken joke sure was a good one!